-Actively engage with the Puget Sound Partnership to implement the 2020 Action Agenda for Puget Sound.
+- Actively engage with the Puget Sound Partnership and Snohomish-Stillaguamish Local Integrating Organization to implement the Action Agenda for Puget Sound.

-Working with regional partners, including the Puget Sound Partnership, to integrate local interests with broader regional salmon recovery activities.
+- Working with regional partners, including the Puget Sound Partnership and Puget Sound Salmon Recovery Council, to integrate local interests with broader regional salmon recovery activities.
 This includes outreach to and improving coordination with a wide range of interests and land users.

-Recommending allocation of project funding.
-This includes prioritizing projects for the Salmon Recovery Funding Board, Puget Sound Acquisition, restoration funds, and other funding sources.
+- Recommending allocation of project funding.
+This includes prioritizing projects for the Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration funds, and other funding sources.